Four Advantages of Fiber Optic Communication Systems

 1. Secure Communication:

 Fiber optic cabling is considered one of the most secure means of communication.
 The optical communication construction of the cabling makes interception of the transmission signaling extremely difficult.
 Any attempts to penetrate the glass cable within the fiber optic cable will cause “light leakage” which in turn will cause noticeable degradation in communications.

 2. Electromagnetic Compatibility:

 Fiber cable is the ideal means for long-distance, point-to-point hardline communications.
 The 328ft limit on traditional copper cabling restricts long-distance communication requiring the need of additional equipment to extend the signal.
 Towards the maximum reach of copper cables, attenuation will start to set in causing a slight reduction of speeds on gigabit transmissions.
-Fiber cables are far superior and less expensive for long-distance connectivity with the ability to achieve over 10 gigabytes of speed at over 40 km in length.
+Fiber optic cables are far superior and less expensive for long-distance connectivity with the ability to achieve over 10 gigabytes of speed at over 40 km in length.